-I created another cute project for my garden decor collection, and I want to share with you how I made these.
-There was an area out front in my flower bed that I wanted to add pops of color to, and these were perfect for it.
-They’re so simple to make!
+I created another cute project for my garden decor collection, Alliums, and I want to share with you how I made these.
+There was an area out front in my flower bed where I wanted to add pops of color, and these Alliums were a perfect fit.
+They’re so simple and fun to make!

 - Spray paint color of your choice

-Once I had all of the screws where I wanted them, I took the drill bit and made a larger hole in the bottom center of the baseball.
-You can use a screw driver if you don’t have a drill and bit.
+Once I had all the screws I wanted, I took the drill bit and made a giant hole in the bottom center of the baseball.
+You can use a screwdriver if you don’t have a drill and bit.

-I put hot glue on one end of a dowel rod, and inserted it into the center hole that I made.
-I then let it sit for a minute or so while the hot glue cooled and hardened.
+I put hot glue on one end of a dowel rod and inserted it into the center hole I made.
+I let it sit for a minute while the hot glue cooled and hardened.

 I took a cardboard box and the spray paint I was using outside where I didn’t have to worry about the spray paint fumes.
-I put the baseball side of the project down into the box and sprayed the paint on making sure to coat it thoroughly.
-Once the paint dried I made a couple more, and then took them out to my flower bed and placed them standing in the ground.
-If you wanted, you could paint the dowel rod, but I decided to leave mine natural.
+I put the baseball side of the project down into the box and sprayed the paint on, making sure to coat it thoroughly.
+Once the paint dried, I made a couple more and then took them out to my flower bed and placed them standing on the ground.
+You could paint the dowel rod if you wanted, but I decided to leave mine natural.

-I really love how they turned out!
+I love how they turned out!
 What do you think?

-As always, I hope this project gives you inspiration to create some for your garden or yard!
+I hope this project inspires you to create some for your garden or yard!
 If you make some, here’s the link to my creative community so you can share photos of your creations with everyone in our crafty family:

 If you enjoyed this post, check out my other ones!